aai-institute/pyDVL/CONTRIBUTING.md

 One important argument is `--do-not-start-memcache`.
 This prevents the test fixture from starting a new memcache server for testing and instead expects an already running local server listening on port 11211 (memcached's default port).
+If you run single tests within PyCharm, you will want to add this option to the run configurations.

 To test modules that rely on PyTorch, you should use: